 John Pax Mulligan (b.
-1992) is an electro-acoustic composer and audio engineer from Kalamunda, Western Australia, currently living in Boston, Massachusetts.
-He is the Senior Media Advisor / Technician for the Shelemay Sound Media Lab at Harvard University.
+1992) is an electro-acoustic composer, audio engineer, and educator from Kalamunda, Western Australia, currently living in Somerville, Massachusetts.
+He is currently the Managing Director of the Shelemay Sound Lab at Harvard University.

 composer